Connect with us

 Let’s think about this for a moment.
 In the studies showing how seasons affect brain function, people lived indoors without any exposure to natural light/dark cycles of the environment.
 On average, the participants showed worse brain function related to attention in the winter compared to the summer.

 This is interesting because physical exposure to seasons (sunlight and darkness) is what influences mental alertness.
 However, the participants in the study had no stimulus from the external environment and on average, still functioned worse in the winter than in the summer.
-Basically, the body—or the mind— knows which season it is without the physically being outside to experience those seasons.
+Basically, the body—or the mind— knows which season it is without physically being outside to experience those seasons.
 This could mean two things:

-• Previous seasonal exposure persists: Meaning that, if you entered the lab in the winter, it might be that the circadian rhythm would continue to function as if its winter (low melatonin, less alert).
+• Previous seasonal exposure persists: Meaning that, if you entered the lab in the winter, it might be that the circadian rhythm would continue to function as if it’s winter (low melatonin, less alert).
 It would work the same way for summer.

 • Thoughts influence how the brain function regardless of the season: Thoughts also persist.
 Meaning that, if you hate the month of January, you will probably feel more tired and less alert.
 Afterall, not all the participants had the same result.